 Conveying urgency is deans’ work

 Bill McDiarmid is an Alumni Distinguished Professor and formerly dean of the School of Education at the University of North Carolina – Chapel Hill.
 Dr. McDiarmid is also a facilitator and advisor to Impact Academy, a year-long fellowship and leadership development experience for deans.
 In this post, Dr. McDiarmid argues that communicating a sense of urgency is part of the work of leadership – a topic we also tackle over the course of the fellowship through case studies of our member programs.
 Through his work with Impact Academy, Dr. McDiarmid helps us build a professional network of Fellows and member deans who are collectively working to improve educator preparation and elevate the teaching profession.
-Apply now to be a Fellow in the 2017 Impact Academy.

 Outside of medical schools, urgency is not a term typically associated with the academy.
 “Complacency” is the term Harry Judge, in his 1983 study of education schools, used to describe the state of American teacher education.
 And more than 20 years later, James Fraser’s excellent history of teacher preparation in the U.S. captures how the field, over time and in spite of pointed criticism, just kept on keeping on.

 Events over the past several decades have rocked that complacency, and at no other moment in the history of U.S. teacher education has communicating to teacher-preparation faculty the urgency of improving the enterprise been more important.
 We must improve the enterprise not for its own sake, but for the learning and life chances of the many children and youth long denied the resources essential for success.
 Foremost among those resources is a well-prepared, skillful, and committed teacher.
 For deans, this has to be a top priority.